Henriquemcc/Aprendendo_PowerShell/README.EN.md

 ## PowerShell + Jupyter Notebook

 Some files developed during the classes were moved to Jupyter Notebooks with PowerShell Kernel.
-To use Jupyter Notebooks with PowerShell Kernel, follow this steps:
+To use Jupyter Notebooks with PowerShell Kernel, follow those steps:

 ### 1 - Check if Python3 is installed on your machine: